 Success rates seem to vary on the topic of rekindled romance.
 Some people are able to reunite, and ride off into a blissful sunset together.
 While others get back together and quickly realize why they left in the first place.
 Regardless of the scenario, I think one thing we can all agree on is that you can’t put a statistic on love.
 Being in love can be very intricate and complex, and every loving relationship is unique.
 Let’s face it; some couples ultimately breakup to make up.
 And sometimes, having some time apart makes you realize and appreciate what you have in the first place.
 In that case – do you boo-boo.

 Now I know that you all don’t share my views and getting over someone you have history with may be pretty difficult.
 Instead of cursing their existence and thinking good riddance, you find yourself wondering “what if?”, even eager to give things another shot if the opportunity ever presented itself.
 Rekindling things with an ex can be very tricky.
-There are so many things that should be taken into consideration.
+There are so many things that should be taken into consideration if you want to get back together.
 One thing is for certain – you’ve got your work cut out for you.
 To tell you the truth, there’s no master plan or clear-cut way to go about this.
 However, there are a few things you need to consider before you go ahead and open that ex file…

 1. Do you really want them back?